RedHatSatellite/sat6_scripts/README.md

 performs a sha256sum verification of each part of the specified archive prior to extracting the transferred content to disk.

-Once the content has been extracted, a sync is triggered of each repository in the import set.
-Note that repositories MUST be enabled on the disconnected satellite prior to the sync working - for this reason a `nosync` option (-n) exists so that the repos can be extracted to disk and then enabled before the sync occurs.
+Once the content has been extracted, a sync can be triggered of each repository in the import set.
+Note that repositories MUST be enabled on the disconnected satellite prior to the sync working - for this reason the default action is to NOT sync, so you will need to specify the `sync` option (-s) to trigger an immediate sync once the repos have been extracted.
 In order to not overload the Satellite during the sync, the repositories will be synced in smaller batches, the number of repos in a batch being defined in the config.yml file.
 (It has been observed on systems with a large number of repos that triggering a sync on all repos at once pretty much kills the Satellite until the sync is complete)

 All imports are treated as Incremental, and the source tree will be removed on successful import/sync.